cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-gui.md

 The player names look ready-made to take the player's Cosmos addresses.

-Look around the code and you see that the action takes place in `src/components/Menu/NewGameModal/NewGameModal.tsx`.
-So it is here that you are going to work.
-Thanks to the previous preparation with `CheckersSigningStargateClient`, it is ready to send transactions.
+Look around the code and you see that the action takes place in `src/components/Menu/NewGameModal/NewGameModal.tsx`.Thanks to the previous preparation with `CheckersSigningStargateClient` it is ready to send transactions>

-1. In `extensions-gui.ts`, declare an extension method to your `CheckersSigningStargateClient` that encapsulates knowledge about how to get the newly created game index out of the events:
+1. In `extensions-gui.ts` declare an extension method to your `CheckersSigningStargateClient` that encapsulates knowledge about how to get the newly created game index out of the events:

     ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/f6a96b7/src/types/checkers/extensions-gui.ts#L22-L24]
     declare module "../../checkers_signingstargateclient" {